 Business performance Business performance is a supplement to our financial statements prepared in accordance with IFRS.
-Under the business performance principle, the value of the Average capital employed Capital employed beginning of year + capital employed at year-end 2 hedging transaction is deferred and recognised for the period in which the hedged risk materialises.
+Under the business performance principle, the value of the hedging transaction is deferred and recognised for the period in which the hedged risk materialises.
 Reference is made to note 1.6 'Business performance'.
-Return on capital employed (ROCE) EBIT Gross investments Average capital employed It comprises cash flows from investing activities, excluding dividends received from associates, joint ventures and equity investments, purchase and sale of securities, loans to joint ventures and joint operations, and divestments of assets Proposed dividend per share (DPS) Total proposed dividend Number of shares at year-end and enterprises.
+Gross investments Gross investments reflect our total investments in assets and enterprises.
+It comprises cash flows from investing activities, excluding dividends received from associates, joint ventures and equity investments, purchase and sale of securities, loans to joint ventures and joint operations, and divestments of assets and enterprises.
 To this is added acquired debt and restricted cash in connection with acquisitions.
-Dividend yield Dividend per share (proposed) Share price on the last trading day of the year Net investments Net investments are gross investments less divestments of assets and enterprises, the selling price for non-controlling interests, and subsequent capital injections from non-controlling interests.
+Net investments Net investments are gross investments less divestments of assets and enterprises, the selling price for non-controlling interests, and subsequent capital injections from non-controlling interests.
 Furthermore, interest-bearing debt transferred in connection with a divestment is deducted.
-Average number of shares $\frac{1}{\text{Number of }} \times \text{Number of } = X_1$ $\frac{1}{\text{Number of }}$ $\frac{1}{\text{days}}$ $\sum{i=1}^{N_1}$ Funds from operations (FFO) Funds from operations are a supplementary statement for cash flows from operating activities determined as business performance EBITDA less the effect of gains on the divestments of assets, interest expenses (net) on interest-bearing net debt and hybrid capital (50%) as well as interest elements of decommissioning Net working capital Net working capital is inventories, contract assets (net), trade receivables, and current operating assets less trade payables, other current operating liabilities working capital elements of tax equity balances.
-Adjusted interest- bearing net debt obligations and current tax.
-Adjusted interest-bearing net debt is interest-bearing net debt plus 50 % of the hybrid capital, cash and securities not available for use (except for repo transactions), and the present value of decommissioning obligations less deferred tax.
-Net working capital, excluding trade payables relating to capital expenditure Net working capital, excluding trade payables relating to purchases of intangible assets, and property, plant, and equipment.
-FFO to adjusted interest- FFO bearing net debt Adjusted interest-bearing net debt Other definitions Free cash flow (FCF) Free cash flows are cash flows from operating activities less gross investments and plus divestments.
-Profit (loss) per share Shareholders' share of the profit (loss) for the period Average number of shares Capital employed Capital employed are all assets and liabilities, except for equity and interest- Diluted profit (loss) Shareholders' share of the profit (loss) for the period bearing net debt. per share Average number of shares, including dilutive effect of free shares
+Funds from operations (FFO) Funds from operations are a supplementary statement for cash flows from operating activities determined as business performance EBITDA less the effect of gains on the divestments of assets, interest expenses (net) on interest-bearing net debt and hybrid capital (50%) as well as interest elements of decommissioning obligations and current tax.
+Adjusted interest- bearing net debt Adjusted interest-bearing net debt is interest-bearing net debt plus 50% of the hybrid capital, cash and securities not available for use (except for repo transactions), and the present value of decommissioning obligations less deferred tax.
+FFO to adjusted interest- FFO bearing net debt Adjusted interest-bearing net debt Free cash flow (FCF) Free cash flows are cash flows from operating activities less gross investments and plus divestments.
+Capital employed Capital employed are all assets and liabilities, except for equity and interest- bearing net debt.